Heat vs. Bulls: Betting Trends, Record ATS, Home/Road Splits

 Heat Betting Records & Stats

-- Miami's games this season have gone over this contest's total of 208.5 points 63 times.
+- Miami and its opponents have scored more than 208.5 points in 63 of 82 games this season.

-- Miami has an average total of 219.3 in its outings this year, 10.8 more points than this game's over/under.
+- The average total in Miami's outings this year is 219.3, 10.8 more points than this game's over/under.

-- Miami has won 35, or 62.5%, of the 56 games it has played as the favorite this season.
+- Miami has entered the game as favorites 56 times this season and won 35, or 62.5%, of those games.

 Heat vs. Bulls Over/Under Stats